Evil eye: Albania

+Finland

+In Finland, the evil eye is known as paha silmä.
+The act of causing harm by means of the evil eye is designated by verbs including: silmätä (Eastern Finland), pahentaa (Western Finland), and äkätä (South Karelia and Ingria).
+Varying constructions involving the verb katsoa have been attested in all of Finland.

 Greece

 In modern Greece, the evil eye is known as kako mati (κακό μάτι) or simply as mati (μάτι), "eye".

 It is cast away through the process of xematiasma (ξεμάτιασμα), whereby the healer silently recites a secret prayer passed over from an older relative of the opposite sex, usually a grandparent.
 Such prayers are revealed only under specific circumstances, as according to their customs those who reveal them indiscriminately lose their ability to cast off the evil eye.
 There are several regional versions of the prayer in question, a common one being: "Holy Virgin, Our Lady, if [insert name of the victim] is suffering of the evil eye, release him/her of it."
 Evil repeated three times.
 According to custom, if one is indeed afflicted with the evil eye, both victim and healer then start yawning profusely.
 The healer then performs the sign of the cross three times, and emits spitting-like sounds in the air three times.

 Another "test" used to check if the evil eye was cast is that of the oil: under normal conditions, olive oil floats in water, as it is less dense than water.
 The test of the oil is performed by placing one drop of olive oil in a glass of water, typically holy water.
 If the drop floats, the test concludes there is no evil eye involved.
 If the drop sinks, then it is asserted that the evil eye is cast indeed.
 Another form of the test is to place two drops of olive oil into a glass of water.
 If the drops remain separated, the test concludes there is no evil eye, but if they merge, there is.
 There is also a third form where in a plate full of water the "healer" places three or nine drops of oil.
 If the oil drops become larger and eventually dissolve in the water there is an evil eye.
 If the drops remain separated from water in a form of a small circle there is not.
 The first drops are the most important and the number of drops that dissolve in water indicates the strength of the evil eye.
 Note that a secret chant is spoken when these tests are conducted.
 The words of the chant are closed practiced and can only be passed from man to woman, or woman to man.